MiKL-B/note-taking-app/README.md

 - Notifications (just information)
 - Add context menu
 - Folders and subfolders (push as notes for the moment)
+- Create treeview for folders, subfolders as well as files
 ---

 # Fixed